HSBC says to exit U.S. retail banking

 “They are good businesses, but we lacked the scale to compete,” Noel Quinn, HSBC group CEO, said in a statement.

-Citizens Bank, part of Citizens Financial Group (CFG.N), has agreed to buy HSBC's east coast personal and small business banking business including 80 branches, and Cathay Bank, a unit of Cathay General Bancorp (CATY.O) has agreed to buy its west coast business including 10 branches, according to HSBC and separate statements from the banks.
+Citizens Bank, part of Citizens Financial Group, has agreed to buy HSBC’s east coast personal and small business banking business including 80 branches, and Cathay Bank, a unit of Cathay General Bancorp has agreed to buy its west coast business including 10 branches, according to HSBC and separate statements from the banks.

 These did not say what the two U.S.-headquartered banks paid for the businesses, though HSBC said it expected to incur pre-tax costs of $100 million connected with the transactions.